 The present study forms part of the European Commission's three-step approach for advancing the debate on media pluralism within the European Union.
-The approach was launched in January 2007 with a Commission Staff Working Paper and is planned to result in a Commission Communication on media pluralism at the end of 2009.
+The approach was launched in January 2007 with a Commission Staff Working Paper and is planned to result in a Commission Communication on media pluralism at the end of 2009 or beginning of 2010.

-The objective of the study is to develop a monitoring tool for assessing the level of media pluralism in the EU Member States and identifying threats to such pluralism based on a set of indicators, covering pertinent legal, economic and socio-cultural considerations.
+The objective of the study is to develop a monitoring tool for assessing risks for media pluralism in the EU Member States and identifying threats to such pluralism based on a set of indicators, covering pertinent legal, economic and socio-cultural considerations.

-The Preliminary Final Report describes the approach and method used to design these indicators and their integration into a risk-based framework.
+The Final Report describes the approach and method used to design these indicators and their integration into a risk-based framework.
 The report starts with an outline of the context and the objectives of the study (Chapter 1), followed by a discussion of the definition and measurement of media pluralism (Chapter 2), and an overview of the technological and economic trends in the media sector, and their likely impact on media pluralism (Chapter 3).

-Chapters 4 to 6 explain in detail the development of the Media Pluralism Monitor (MPM).
+Chapters 4 to 6 explain in detail the development of the Media Pluralism Monitor (or MPM).
 Following the presentation of the study team and work plan, Chapter 4 describes the starting points for developing the Monitor, and clarifies how they affected its design and structure with regard to the options included.

-Chapter 5 elaborates on the methods applied to develop three sets of MPM indicators and provides in-depth description of these indicators.
-A first section addresses the legal indicators, assessing the availability of policies and legal instruments that support pluralism in Member States and their effectiveness (objective 1 of the study).
-Subchapter 5.2 presents the socio-demographic indicators that serve to measure the range of media available to citizens in different Member States based on socio-demographic factors like geographic location, social class, age, gender, etc. (objective 2).
-The last subchapter focuses on the economic indicators, measuring the range, diversity and economic performance media on the supply side based on the number of media companies, the level of market concentration, profitability ratios, and other factors (objective 3).
+Chapter 5 elaborates on the methods applied to develop three sets of indicators and provides in-depth description of these indicators.
+The first section addresses the legal indicators, assessing the availability of policies and legal instruments that support pluralism in Member States and their effectiveness (objective 1 of the study).
+Subchapter 5.2 presents the socio-demographic indicators that measure threats to media pluralism related to socio-demographic factors like geographic location, minority status, age, gender, etc. (objective 2).
+The last subchapter focuses on the economic indicators, measuring the range, diversity and economic performance of media on the supply side based on the number of media companies, the level of market concentration, profitability ratios and other factors (objective 3).

 Chapter 6 sets out how these indicators have been integrated within a risk-based analytical framework (objective 4 of the study).
-After a short introduction to the terminology and methodology deployed in risk management strategies in other areas, this chapter describes the various steps followed to build the Media Pluralism Monitor.
+After a short introduction to the terminology and methodology deployed in risk management strategies in other areas, this chapter describes the various steps followed to build the MPM.
 It also includes illustrations of so-called second tier indicators, i.e. indicators that did not pass the SMART test1 and were therefore not included in the Monitor.
 A last subchapter addresses what is meant by current, emerging and future risks in the context of this study.

-The Media Pluralism Monitor has been tested for proof of concept in various ways, including a partial implementation in three non-EU countries.
-The test results as well as lessons learned from the testing phase are presented in Chapter 7.
+The MPM has been tested for proof of concept in various ways, including a partial implementation in three non-EU countries.
+The test results, as well as lessons learned from the testing phase, are presented in Chapter 7.
+The comments that have been received during the workshop on June 8, 2009 and via feedback forms are summarised in Chapter 8.

-1 The SMART test assesses whether indicators are specific (indicators have a sufficiently precise meaning and direct link with media pluralism), measurable (they can be expressed in a quantitative or qualitative score), achievable/attainable (data can be obtained at reasonable cost) and relevant/realistic (reliable border values can be defined on which there is broad consensus).
+1 The SMART test assesses whether indicators are specific (indicators have a sufficiently precise meaning and direct link with media pluralism), measurable (they can be expressed in a quantitative or qualitative score), achievable/attainable (data can be obtained at reasonable cost) and result-oriented (reliable border values can be defined on which there is broad consensus).
 As the Monitor has been designed to provide a snapshot of situations at a given moment in time, a detailed assessment of the time-principle has not been conducted.
-See also section 6.3 below.
+See also Subchapters 6.3 and 6.5 below.